drzln/nix-node-plo/modules/home-manager/blackmatter/profiles/frost/README.md

-# winter
+# frost

-a profile for nixos/home-manager machines
+a profile for darwin/home-manager machines